CohenDevRecruiting/cohen-assignment/README.md

 Please feel free to get creative with the application if you would like to add additional features and capabilities beyond the requirements listed above.

 ## Submitting Application
+During this phase of the interview process a time will be scheduled for an in-person interview where you and the team will go through the application and review the code.
+The team would like to see how the solution has been implemented and ask questions about the approach; both technically and non-technically.

-After completing the project please save your code to a public repository in Github.
-Please notify either the recruiter you are working through or your contact here at Cohen that the application has been completed and pass along a link to your public repository.
-We will schedule a time where you can discuss your solution with the Cohen team.
-During this session the team will provide feedback and ask questions.
-If you have questions in the meantime please reach out.
+After completing the project, save your code to a public repository in Github.
+Notify either the recruiter you are working through or your contact here at Cohen that the application has been completed and pass along a link to your public repository.
+To prepare for that interview the team at Cohen must have the final version of the assignment 24 hours before the in-person, scheduled interview.
+If the code is not submitted in-time the interview will be postponed.
+If you have questions in the meantime please reach out

 Good Luck!
 Cohen Tech Team